UCL/rsd-engineeringcourse/intro.md

 Synopsis
 --------

+## Lesson 1

-1. Why use scripting languages?
-An overview of the available options.
-Python.
+* Why use scripting languages?
+* Python.
 IPython and the IPython notebook.
-   Programming with lists.
+* Programming with lists.
 Data structures: arrays, dictionaries, and sets.
-Modules.
-Working with files and the OS.
+* Modules.

+## Lesson 2

-2. Collaborating around code.
+* Collaborating around code.
 Version control.
-Git.
+* Git.
 Github.
 Issue tracking.
+* Code review.
-Code review.
-Branches and merging.
+* Branches and merging.

+## Lesson 3

+* Testing.
-3. Testing.
-Unit testing and regression testing.
-Test driven design.
-Exceptions and assertions.
-Mocking.
+* Unit testing and regression testing.
+* Test driven design.
+* Exceptions and assertions.
+* Mocking.
+* Automated and interactive testing.
+* Build-and-test servers.
-   Automated and interactive testing.
-Build-and-test servers.
-Negative testing and defensive programming.
+* Negative testing and defensive programming.
+* Coverage.
-   Coverage.
-Duck typing.
-Logging.
+* Duck typing.
+* Logging.

+## Lesson 4

+* Using libraries.
+* The Python package index.
-4. Using libraries.
-Pypy.
-Packaging with setuptools.
-Software licensing and releases.
-Profiling and debugging.
+* Packaging with setuptools.
+* Software licensing and releases.
+* Profiling and debugging.
+* Working with files and the OS.
+* Working with the web

+## Lesson 5

+* Tricks for not repeating yourself
+* Iterables and generators
+* Functional python.
-5. List comprehensions.
-Iterables.
-Functional python.
-Map and reduce.
-Context managers and decorators.
+* Map and reduce.
+* Context managers and decorators.
-6. Language bindings: calling C++ from Python.
+* Metaprogramming

+## Lesson 6

+* Object-oriented python.
-7. Object-oriented python.
-Object oriented design.
-Software as engineering.
-Pragmatic use of diagram languages.
-Requirements engineering.
-Agile and Waterfall.
-Functional and architectural design.
+* Object oriented design.
+* Software as engineering.
+* Pragmatic use of diagram languages.
+* Requirements engineering.
+* Agile and Waterfall.
+* Functional and architectural design.

+## Lesson 7

-8. Best practice in construction.
-Comments.
-Coding conventions.
-Documentation with Sphinx.
-Refactoring.
+* Best practice in construction.
+* Comments.
+* Coding conventions.
+* Documentation with Sphinx.
+* Refactoring.
+* IDEs and editors
-   IDEs.
-Design and development.
+* Design and development.

-9. Libraries for research python (1): Matplotlib.
-Numpy.
-10. Libraries for research python (2): Scipy.
-Pandas
+## Lession 8

+* Matplotlib.
+* Numpy.

+## Lesson 9

+* Scipy
+* Pandas

+## Lesson 10

+* Language bindings: calling C++ from Python.

 Prerequisites
 -------------